 For any questions, please refer to exo’s FAQ section

 Starting the week of June 9, preparatory work and the start of rehabilitation work on water and sewer pipes will begin on Greene Avenue between Saint-Antoine and Sainte-Catherine streets.
-The estimated duration of work is 3 months.

 The project consists of repairing and rebuilding a water main.
 It will also integrate Westmount Public Works operations.
 A secondary sewer will be repaired, water connections will be replaced, and utilities and roads will be rebuilt.
 The approximate duration of the work site is 6 months.